-Forty-three years ago in India, I stumbled across a man who would change my life forever.
+Forty-seven years ago in India, I stumbled across a man who would change my life forever.
 Meeting him was like looking in a mirror at my own destiny.

-On January 19, 1990, the master left-his-body.
+On January 19, 1990, the master left his body.
 Shortly before this, he dropped his name and asked people to refer to him simply as, “Osho”: a word used to describe someone who has become one with the oceanic experience of existence.
 Since this time, my connection with him (or should I say myself) has both deepened and expanded.
-By this I mean his light shines throughout my inner and outer world like a rainbow — always bringing new insights, new understandings, and greater ecstasies.
-My disciplehood has become what he himself would call a Great Affair: a love affair with the whole of Existence.
+By this, I mean his light shines throughout my inner and outer world like a rainbow — always bringing new insights, new understandings, and greater ecstasies.
+My disciple-hood has become what he himself would call a Great Affair: a love affair with the whole of Existence.

 Osho continues to be the greatest inspiration in my life.
 I am and will be forever grateful to him.
 To this day, I experience him at the core of my being.
 The longing that took me to his feet so many years before continues to bring me ever deeper within myself.
 It is an eternal voyage of self-discovery.